2019 Rugby World Cup: Steve Hansen says no excuses for All Blacks' World Cup exit

 "The boys are desperately hurting, as are the management.
 They're a good team, there's no shame in losing to them."

-After losing their first World Cup match since 2007, the All Blacks are now forced to contest the third and fourth playoff, as they did in 2003 and 1999.
+After losing their first World Cup game since 2007, the All Blacks are now forced to contest the third and fourth playoff, as they did in 2003 and 1999.

 READ MORE: